xia0nan/Daily-Coding-Problem/README.md

 For example, given the multiset {15, 5, 20, 10, 35, 15, 10}, it would return true, since we can split it up into {15, 5, 10, 15, 10} and {20, 35}, which both add up to 55.

 Given the multiset {15, 5, 20, 10, 35}, it would return false, since we can't split it up into two subsets that add up to the same sum.

+### Daily Coding Problem: Problem #61 [Medium]
+**2019 May 1st**

+This problem was asked by Google.

+Implement integer exponentiation.
+That is, implement the pow(x, y) function, where x and y are integers and returns x^y.

+Do this faster than the naive method of repeated multiplication.

+For example, pow(2, 10) should return 1024.

+### Daily Coding Problem: Problem #62 [Medium]
+**2019 May 2nd**

+ Daily Coding Problem
+Good morning!
+Here's your coding interview problem for today.

+This problem was asked by Facebook.

+There is an N by M matrix of zeroes.
+Given N and M, write a function to count the number of ways of starting at the top-left corner and getting to the bottom-right corner.
+You can only move right or down.

+For example, given a 2 by 2 matrix, you should return 2, since there are two ways to get to the bottom-right:

+ - Right, then down
+ - Down, then right

+Given a 5 by 5 matrix, there are 70 ways to get to the bottom-right.